Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: The Algorithms

-\begin{remark} The initialization of $\bA$, $\bV[, 1:k]$, can be loadings of any kind of PCA methods.
-For simplicity, let $\bV[, 1:k]$ be the loadings of the first $k$ ordinary principal components.
-Obviously, $\bV[, 1:k]$ can be the loadings of the first $k$ PCs of sparse PCA.
-The convergence criterion in \emph{Step 4} can be that the difference between two adjacent iterations of $\bB$ is small. \end{remark}
+\begin{remark} A).
+The initialization of $\bA$, $\bV[, 1:k]$, can be loadings of any PCA method.
+For simplicity, let $\bV[, 1:k]$ be the first $k$ ordinary PC loadings.
+Clearly, $\bV[, 1:k]$ can also be initialized as the first $k$ PC loadings of SPCA~\citep{zou2006sparse}, or the first $k$ PC loadings of SFPCA~\citep{guo2010principal}.
+B).
+The convergence criterion in \emph{Step 4} can be verified by that the difference between two adjacent iterations of $\bB$ is small. {We use Frobenius norm to measure the matrix difference, that is, $ \|\bB_1 -\bB_2 \|_F^2 \leq \epsilon$, where $\epsilon$ is a small positive value, say, 1e-5.} \end{remark}